exercism/legacy-docs/contributing-to-language-tracks/README.md

 - A programming language you're curious about.
 - Open source (in general).

-_If you haven't used Exercism before, then it could be worth submitting solutions to a couple of exercises._
+_If you haven't used Exercism before, then it could be worth submitting solution to a couple of exercises._
 _It doesn't matter which language track you submit to, it's just to get a feel for what a language track consists of._

 ## About the language tracks